-The PagP amphipathic α -helix is a post-assembly membrane clamp in vivo.
-Huysmans and colleagues have recently reported studies of PagP folding in liposomes (54), which verify our earlier conclusions that the PagP amphipathic α helix is not essential for membrane assembly Interestingly, the liposome folding (33). studies also indicate that the PagP amphipathic α -helix functions as a postassembly clamp to stabilize PagP in membranes after folding is complete (54).
+The PagP Amphipathic α -Helix Is a Postassembly Membrane Clamp in Vivo-Huysmans et al. (54) have recently reported studies of PagP folding in liposomes, which verify our earlier conclusions that the PagP amphipathic α -helix is not essential for membrane assembly (33).
+Interestingly, the liposome folding studies also indicate that the PagP amphipathic α -helix functions as a postassembly clamp to stabilize PagP in membranes after folding is complete (54).
 To determine whether the $pagP\Delta 5-14$ allele encodes a protein that is more easily extracted from membranes in vivo, we took advantage of our previous findings that wild-type PagP can be solubilized from membranes by serial extractions with increasing amounts of the detergent LDAO (23).
-As predicted by the liposome studies, PagP Δ 5-14 is much more sensitive to detergent extraction than is wild-type PagP (Fig. 7).
-The critical micellar concentration (cmc) for LDAO is ~0.025%, and at the lowest concentration of LDAO tested (twice the cmc) we observed nearly complete extraction of PagP Δ 5-14 from membranes, whereas the wild-type PagP was only completely extracted at 20 times the cmc (Fig. 7).
-Although the bulk of the wild-type PagP specific activity was found in the soluble fraction, as previously reported (23),
+As predicted by the liposome studies, PagP $\Delta 5-14$ is much more sensitive to detergent extraction than is wild-type PagP (Fig. 7).
+The critical micellar concentraguished from wild-type PagP (Figs. 6 and 7).
+Since lipid A palmitoylation dictates that the PagP Δ 5-14 enzyme is properly assembled in the OM, cytoplasmic R3 core truncation is probably controlled by the PagP periplasmic amphipathic α -helix through a cell envelope sensory transduction mechanism.